pritchardlabatpsu/goloco/README.md

 ```

 ### Step 2: Run Docker Compose:
-Prior to lauching this application, please see the data section for instructions on how to download the required models to your local hard drive and to modify application configurations and source code to access these files.
+Prior to lauching this application, please see the data section for instructions on downloading the core predictive models and modifying configuration variables in the source code.

 Clone this repository, navigate to the goloco directory that contains the Dockerfile and docker-compose.yml files, and run the following command in your terminal: